Joranikus/towed-rov-2024/Arduino library/WingStepper/readMe.md

 WingStepper is a simple library for controlling a stepper.

 Author: towedROV NTNU 2022.

+If you edit this library, please make sure to edit source and not local copy. (source is located together with ROV_controller)

-Note: see the StepperWing_Demo.ino for demonstration and stepper testing.
+Note: see the StepperWing_Demo.ino in examples for demonstration and stepper testing.

 ## Initialize class